wp-plugins/scroll-triggered-boxes/readme.txt

 1. (Optional) customize the appearance of the box by changing the *Appearance Settings*

 == Changelog ==

+= 1.0.1 - November 11, 2013 =

+- Improved: fix that removes unwanted linebreaks from shortcode output

 = 1.0 - November 10, 2013 =